Tales of Arise

 is a 2021 action role-playing game developed and published by Bandai Namco Entertainment.
 The seventeenth main entry in the Tales series, the game follows a man and a woman from the opposing worlds of Dahna and Rena and their journey to end the Renans' oppression of the Dahnan people.

 Developed by a team composed of both series veterans and newcomers, the aim was to revitalize the Tales series.
 Minoru Iwamoto, one of several artists who worked on Tales of Zestiria and Tales of Berseria, returns as both character designer and art director.
 The game is built using Unreal Engine 4.

 Tales of Arise was originally scheduled to be released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in 2020, but was delayed to September 2021 due to internal quality issues and the ability to launch the game on more platforms.
-It's also the first game in the series with a worldwide simultaneous launch.
-Upon release, it received positive reviews from critics and won the award for Best RPG at The Game Awards 2021.
+It is also the first game in the series with a worldwide simultaneous launch.
+Upon release, it received positive reviews from critics and won the award for RPG at The Game Awards 2021.
 It sold over 3 million copies by February 2024.
+On February 5, 2026, a Nintendo Switch 2 port of the game was announced, which was released on May 22, 2026.

 Gameplay

-Like previous games in the series, Tales of Arise is an action role-playing game, although its gameplay has gone through unspecified alterations as part of its development goals while retaining the basic Tales battle system, dubbed the Linear Motion Battle System.
-The game has a big focus on evading and countering, with Tales of Graces, a 2009 entry praised for its combat, cited as inspiration.
-Unlike many of the previous titles in the series, the game does not feature multiplayer, with the development team deciding to focus on various interactions between characters in combat, including the addition of the "Boost Strike" feature, allowing multiple party members to perform destructive attacks together under certain conditions.
+Like previous games in the series, Tales of Arise is an action role-playing game, although its gameplay has gone through alterations as part of its development goals while retaining the basic Tales battle system, dubbed the Linear Motion Battle System.
+The game has a large focus on evading and countering, with Tales of Graces, a 2009 entry praised for its combat, cited as inspiration.
+Unlike many previous titles in the series, the game does not feature local co-op control sharing of characters, with the development team deciding to focus on various interactions between characters in combat.
+This includes the addition of the "Boost Strike" feature, allowing multiple party members to perform destructive attacks together under certain conditions.

 Story

 Setting

 Arise takes place in a setting divided between the medieval world of Dahna and the advanced world of Rena.
-Three centuries ago, the Renans based on Rena's artificial moon Lenegis invaded and conquered Dahna, enslaving the population and dividing the land into five isolated realms.
-The barren and fiery Calaglia, the dark and cold Cyslodia, the Elde Menancia plains, the Mahag Saar mountains, and the Ganath Haros rainforests.
+Three centuries ago, the Renans based on Rena's artificial moon Lenegis invaded and conquered Dahna, enslaving the population and dividing the land into five isolated realms: the barren and fiery Calaglia, the dark and cold Cyslodia, the Elde Menancia plains, the Mahag Saar mountains, and the Ganath Haros rainforests.
 Periodically, the "Crown Contest" is held to decide which among the five Lords is chosen to become the next Renan Sovereign.

 The Dahnan resistance against the Renan occupation is divided into four independent movements spread across the planet.
-The only realm that lacks a resistance cell is Ganath Haros whose Lord subjugated the entire population, regardless of race.
+The only realm that lacks a resistance cell is Ganath Haros, whose Lord subjugated the entire population, regardless of race.